ThomasPrzybylinski/Jaunty/Readme.md

 This was created in Eclipse, so I recommend building/running it from there.

 ## Places to start
 src/WorkflowTests/FullTest.java will calculate symmetries/similarity from a Cartesian product of the required edge manipulators (a similarity measure), optional manipulation (e.g. ensuring triangle inequality by taking shortest paths), finding sets via eclectic set cover creators, and model creators.
+It will create a folder called FullTests in the project directory with results, with .html files for easy perusal.

 /SATStore/src/task/symmetry/RealSymFinder.java is what is typically used to find local symmetries